snar/bgpq3/README.md

 DESCRIPTION
 -----------

-The bgpq3 utility used to generate Cisco, Juniper, Nokia and Huawei prefix-lists, extended access-lists, policy-statement terms and as-path lists based on RADB data.
+The bgpq3 utility is used to generate configuration (prefix-lists, extended access-lists, policy-statement terms and as-path lists) based on RADB data.

 The options are as follows: